seb54000/tpcs-workstations/README.md

 A prometheus and Grafana docker instances are installed on monitoring (which is actually shared with access and docs)

-- You can acces grafana through https://monitoring.tpcsonline.org (or also https://grafana.tpcsonline.org) - admin username is the value of TF_VAR_monitoring_user (you have to guess the password)
+- You can acces grafana through https://monitoring.tpcsonline.org (or also https://grafana.tpcsonline.org) - admin username is `monitoring` by default (you have to guess the password)
 - Prometheus can be reached https://prometheus.tpcsonline.org

 ### TODO debug configured registry for micro k8s